A forecast by high-level luxury experts of the luxury market in 2021 shows the future losers and winners of the industry

 Author: Luxury Institute New York

-In September 2020, the Luxury Institute contacted its Global Luxury Expert Network for the purpose of collecting a so-called Pulse Survey for the luxury market.
+That turned in September 2020 Luxury Institute to his Global Luxury Expert Network, for the purpose of collecting a so-called pulse survey for the Luxury market.
 On the basis of this survey, a forecast was then made about the development of the luxury market in 2021.

-The high-ranking professional groups of the interviewees included executives of several dozen of major brands for luxury products and services, as well as industry experts with decades of expertise in the luxury industry.
-Given the expert status of all participants, their specialist knowledge and their decision-making skills, the findings provide a good overview of the current growth expectations for the luxury market in 2021.
+The high-ranking professional groups of the interviewees included executives of several dozen large ones Brands for luxury products and services, as well as industry experts with decades of expertise in the luxury industry.
+In view of the expert status of all participants, their specialist knowledge and their decision-making skills, the findings provide a good overview of the current growth expectations for the luxury market in 2021.

 For reasons of data protection, all names and organizations of the respondents must be treated confidentially.
 Of course, predicting how the economy will perform after the pandemic is a challenge.
 However, below is the percentage of all experts who predict whether a particular luxury industry will grow, fall or behave unchanged in 2021.
 In addition, a brief summary of the reasons mentioned.